 The world that is emerging in the 21st century is unleashing economic and financial competition on the global scale in truly historic proportions.
-The primary motivation of this course is to provide a rigorous analytical treatment of the cause and consequences of international trade as well as international monetary and financial interdependence among nations.
-The modern economic science provides useful analytical tools that can be applied for interpreting and understanding some of the fundamental economic forces at work in international trade and investment, the exchange rate dynamics, macroeconomic coordination problems among nations, and other pressing Reference will be made throughout the international economic issues. course to examples taken from the Japanese economy that illustrate some of the essential international economic issues and argument at stake, including the impact of the current global financial market crisis on the Japanese economy.
+The primary motivation of this course is to provide a rigorous analytical treatment of the cause and consequences of international trade and investment as well as international monetary and financial interdependence among nations.
+The modern economic science provides useful analytical tools that can be applied for interpreting and understanding some of the fundamental economic forces at work in international trade and investment, the exchange rate dynamics, macroeconomic coordination problems among nations, and other pressing international economic issues.
+Reference will be made throughout the course to examples taken from the Japanese economy that illustrate some of the essential international economic issues and argument at stake, including the impact of the recent global financial market crisis on the Japanese economy.

-Course topics covered in the course include the following.
+Topics covered in the course include the following categories: